peteha/pggb-docs/vcfoperations/telegraf/telegraf-opensource-deployment-windows.md

 This guide provides a step-by-step manual process to install and configure the open-source Telegraf agent on a Windows VM, optimized for integration with VMware Aria Operations.

+**Disclaimer**
+This is a guide only - refer to official documentation befor utilising in your own environment.

 ## Pre-Requisites

 ### 1. VCF Operations Collection Proxy and Collector Group